 - Pilots Operating Handbook for your aircraft type;

-- Chcekride Ready (Optional).
+- Chcekride Prep by Part-Time Pilot.
+(Optional).

 As a bonus, I also included some tips for your practical exam day at the end of this article.

+But remember, failure to answer anything outside the ACS will not compromise passing your checkride.
 The checkride is all about your decision-making and how organized you are to conduct safe flights.

-Studying these items will allow you to be more confident in your checkride.
+Studying these items will allow you to be more confident in your checkride:

 - Collect engine, airframe, and propeller maintenance logs.
 Recognize what each information indicates about the airplane’s airworthiness;

 - Speak to your flight instructor and verify whether you have required logbook signoffs and endorsements or not;